 It may be hard to believe that eating simple carbohydrates can have an impact on your fertility levels – but here is the science: When you eat carbohydrates, your body breaks them down into sugars.
 These sugars are absorbed into your blood stream causing the pancreas to release more insulin in response.
 If you eat foods high in simple carbohydrates, your body will need to release a lot of insulin.
 One of the side effects of high insulin is that it can increase the production of male hormones by the ovaries and therefore increases the hormone levels in the blood (source).
 This hormonal imbalance may affect the balance that is necessary for reproduction and ovulation and may result in ovulatory infertility (source).

-While cutting out sugar won't help fix physical impediments such as cervical abnormalities, or tubal blockages, it can help to minimize ovulatory dysfunction and promote a healthier you, pregnancy and baby.
-A landmark study, The Nurses Health Study, which followed more than 18,000 women, looked at diet and lifestyle over an eight year period among women hoping to conceive.
-The study revealed that women who ate a higher proportion of the easily digested carbs (simple or “fast” carbs), such as sugared soda drinks, white bread and potatoes, increased their chances of developing ovulatory infertility.
-Specifically, the results showed that women who ate a high-glycemic diet had a 92% (yes 92%!) more chance to have ovulatory infertility.
+While cutting out sugar won't help fix physical impediments such as cervical abnormalities or tubal blockages, it can help to minimize ovulatory dysfunction and promote a healthier you, pregnancy, and baby.
+A landmark study, The Nurses Health Study, which followed more than 18,000 women, looked at diet and lifestyle over an eight-year period among women hoping to conceive.
+The study revealed that women who ate a higher proportion of the easily digested carbs (simple or “fast” carbs), such as sugared soda drinks, white bread, and potatoes, increased their chances of developing ovulatory infertility.
+Specifically, the results showed that women who ate a high-glycemic diet were 92% (yes 92%!) more likely to have ovulatory infertility.

 In contrast, the women who ate a higher proportion of the more slowly digested carbs that are richer in fiber had improved fertility.
-These foods included vegetables, dark breads, brown rice and beans (source).
+These foods include vegetables, dark breads, brown rice, and beans (source).

 According to the American Heart Association (AHA), the maximum amount of added sugars you should eat in a day are: Men: 150 calories per day (37.5 grams or 9 teaspoons).
 Women: 100 calories per day (25 grams or 6 teaspoons).

-Also, exercise is as effective as some diabetic medications are for your body to use glucose more effectively .
+Also, exercise is as effective as some diabetic medications to help your body use glucose more effectively.
 So if you decide that Friday is dessert day or you are going to a holiday party, plan on exercising beforehand.
 Even exercising in the morning will help your body later that evening.
 If you don’t have time to exercise beforehand, a walk afterwards can help too (source).
 Exercise!

-Long story short is avoid fad diets, stick to AHA recommended maximum amount of daily sugar, eat a balanced diet full of fruits, vegetables and health grains.
+Long story short is avoid fad diets, stick to AHA recommended maximum amount of daily sugar, eat a balanced diet full of fruits, vegetables, and healthy grains.